 In the first place, the problem of determining causation, well-known in both domestic and international law, is always a difficult one.
 In the second place, in the field of conservation of exhaustible natural resources, a substantial period of time, perhaps years, may have to elapse before the effects attributable to implementation of a given measure may be observable.
 The legal characterization of such a measure is not reasonably made contingent upon occurrence of subsequent events.
 We are not, however, suggesting that consideration of the predictable effects of a measure is never relevant.
 In a particular case, should it become clear that realistically, a specific measure cannot in any possible situation have any positive effect on conservation goals, it would very probably be because that measure was not designed as a conservation regulation to begin with.
-In other words, it would not have been 'primarily aimed at' conservation of natural resources at all.
+In other words, it would not have been 'primarily aimed at' conservation of natural resources at all.341

 In US - Shrimp, the Appellate Body confirmed its approach to the third element of the Article XX(g) test.
-In this case, the record showed that the United States
+342 In this case, the record showed that the United States had - albeit through earlier regulations - taken measures applicable to US shrimp trawl vessels to prevent the incidental killing of sea turtles.
+Because of these regulations imposing 'restrictions on domestic production', the import ban at issue in this case met the 'even-handedness' requirement of the third element of the Article XX(g) test.

-Appellate Body Report, US - Gasoline, 21.
+339 Appellate Body Report, US - Gasoline, 21.